onlyhavecans/squirrels.wtf/content/uses/_index.md

 - macOS work Laptop
 - macOS desktop for music
 - Raspberry Pi for Pi-Hole
-- A small army of Raspberry Pi for PlexAmp headless home audio
+- A small army of Raspberry Pi for ~~PlexAmp~~ headless home audio
-- Media PC w/ pci-e nics for PfSense
+- Protectli for PfSense Firewall

 ## Making & Shipping Software